heptarch/heptarch.github.io/drafts/demon.md

 The talk is gibberish to the Duke.
-The play of symbols, the twined threads of argument, its flashes of scientific wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Watson's eyes, a flame which kindles something in his own dim embers and threatens to engulf the room.
+The play of symbols, the twined threads of argument, its flashes of scientific wit, are lost on him; what is not lost, however, is the flame of living joy in Miss Watson's eyes, a flame which kindles his own dim embers and threatens to engulf the room.
 It is both childlike and strangely unchildlike; it has something of the Old Testament prophet or the Greek philosopher in it.